-Up to nine credit hours can be transferred in from another graduate program, and up to nine credit hours taken at CU Denver as a non-degree student (with a grade of B- or better) can be applied toward a SEHD Master's degree or the EdD.
-The total of transfer and CU Denver preadmission credits may not exceed 15.
+Up to nine credit hours can be transferred with approval into SEHD Maser's/EdS programs.
 Up to 18 transfer credit hours or credit hours taken as a non-degree student may be applied toward a Ph.D. degree.
+See transfer form here for full transfer policies.